lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 [How The Brain Responds To Grief Can Change Who We Are](https://aeon.co/essays/how-the-brain-responds-to-grief-can-change-who-we-are), April Reese, Aeon.
 "At times in those first hours, days and weeks after his death, it was hard to breathe.
 I couldn’t concentrate.
 I forgot things.
 Fatigue was a constant, no matter how much I slept."

+[Grief during the holidays: 8 Strategies](https://thepsychologygroup.com/how-to-cope-with-grief-during-the-holidays/) "Don’t you wish you could press pause on the grieving process during the holiday season?
+I remember wishing I could do just that during the first (and several) holiday season following the painful loss of a loved one in my life."

 [Walking With My Grief](https://www.autostraddle.com/walking-with-my-grief/), Vanessa Pamela, Autostraddle.
 "I didn’t really want to go walking with my grief today.
 I guess I never really want to hang out with my grief… who does?
 But I am here."

+[What The Loss of a Parent Can Teach Us](https://www.latimes.com/health/la-he-death-of-a-parent-20180120-story.html) "Our parents are our first relationship… So when a parent dies, it is your anchor being taken away."

+[When an Estranged Relative Dies, Some Face Grief, Regret and Relief](https://www.nytimes.com/2021/04/05/well/family/grief-family-estrangement.html) On the unfinished feeling, and sometimes relief, at the death of an estranged family member.

 [Grief and Bereavement Guidance Around COVID-19](https://complicatedgrief.columbia.edu/wp-content/uploads/2020/04/Managing-Bereavement-Around-COVID-19-HSPH.pdf), from the Columbia University Center For Complicated Grief, 2020.

+[Continuing Bonds: Shifting the grief paradigm](https://whatsyourgrief.com/continuing-bonds-shifting-the-grief-paradigm/) In the U.S. and some other Western countries, if you keep talking about your loved one who has died, you may face pushback or concerns that you haven't "moved on."
+But in other cultures, a continuing bond with someone you are close to who has died is considered normal, and more research shows that this is healthy.

 [Bereaved Families Are The 'Secondary Victims' of COVID-19](https://khn.org/news/bereaved-families-are-the-secondary-victims-of-covid-19/), Judith Graham, Kaiser Health News, August 2020.